wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-features/includes/1-introduction.md

 ## Customization and extensibility

-Power Apps portals provide many tools to create content, surface Common Data Service data, and configure the appearance of a portal application.
+Power Apps portals provide many tools to create content, add Common Data Service data, and configure the appearance of a portal application.
 Portal capabilities can also be further extended by using custom web templates, Liquid markup, JavaScript, and Cascading Style Sheets (CSS).
 Portals can also use other Power Platform development technologies such as plug-ins, Power Automate, and workflows.

 > [!div class="mx-imgBorder"]
 > [![web template](../media/1-web-template.png)](../media/1-web-template.png#lightbox)